FrameXX/tessera-board/README.md

 # Tessera Board (unreleased)

-This is a Single Page Application for playing chess with the aim of creating a functional and customisable game that is visually appealing and usable on both mobile and desktop devices.
+This is a Single Page Application for playing chess with the aim of creating a functional and customisable game that is visually appealing and usable on both mobile and desktop screens.

 ## IDE setup